-Synaptic timing is an attribute of more complex neurology.
-The more “primitive” neurology of our gut functions (Enteric Nervous System) is not established on the simultaneous convergence of signals, simply needing a threshold for firing.
+Synaptic timing is an attribute of more complex, advanced neurology.
+The more “primitive” neurology of our gut functions (Enteric Nervous System) is not established on the simultaneous convergence of signals, simply waiting until a genetically preconfigured electrical threshold is reached to fire.
 As animals gained complexity in their ability to sense and to do a broader range of appropriate actions, more complex mechanisms for processing their sensory data emerged.
 These added “carrier waves”, which we call Brain Waves to the neurology for processing data into useful information, and choosing a course of action

 Brain Waves enable the matrix for deciding the most beneficial action to develop and change over time, simply by shifting the carrier wave frequency, thereby managing the convergence of signals either sequentially or collectively.
 When signals converge sequentially the threshold for processing the incoming data remains unmet, and further processing ceases in that specific circuit.
 As we learn we build information processing pathways that perform specific functions, using nearly the same neurology but with a multitude of outcomes, by slightly shifting the frequency of brain wave activity in that local region.
 This constant, simultaneous shifting of brain wave frequencies is easily observed in an EEG plot, as in the example to the right.